- Search The Registry

 Dr. Helen Dickens

 *Dr. Helen Octavia Dickens was born on this date in 1909.
-She was a doctor, professor of obstetrics and gynecology and former associate dean of medicine.
+She was a Black doctor, professor of obstetrics and gynecology, and former associate dean of medicine.

-Born in Dayton, Ohio, to Charles and Daisy (Green) Dickens she graduatd from Roosevelt High School, she attended Crane Junior College in Chicago, Illinois.
-She was a 1934 graduate of the University Of Illinois School Of Medicine, the only African-American woman in her graduating class.
-She spent two years after graduation at Provident Hospital in Chicago, and then practiced with Dr. Virginia Alexander in a birthing-home practice in North Philadelphia.
-Dickens in 1943 she attended the Penn Graduate School of Medicine for one year concentrating in obstetrics and gynecology.
+Born in Dayton, Ohio, to Charles and Daisy (Green) Dickens she graduated from Roosevelt High School, she attended Crane Junior College in Chicago, Illinois.
+She was a 1934 graduate of the University Of Illinois School Of Medicine, the only Black woman in her graduating class.
+She spent two years after graduation at Provident Hospital in Chicago and then practiced with Dr. Virginia Alexander in a birthing-home practice in North Philadelphia.
+In 1943, Dickens attended the Penn Graduate School of Medicine for one year concentrating in obstetrics and gynecology.

-In 1945, she became the first female African American board-certified ob-gyn in Philadelphia.
+In 1945, she became the first Black female board-certified OB-GYN in Philadelphia.
 In that same year, Dickens became director of the department of obstetrics and gynecology at Mercy Douglass Hospital in Philadelphia.
 She joined the courtesy staff of Women's Hospital in 1951.
 She joined the staff and faculty in the department of obstetrics and gynecology in the School of Medicine in 1956 when Penn acquired Women's Hospital.
-At that time she was the first African American woman to serve in this position.
-She was also professor of obstetrics and gynecology.
+At that time she was the first Black woman to serve in this position.
+She was also a professor of obstetrics and gynecology.